 Tier II Plan - Academic - This plan must clearly delineate the expectations for intervention delivery and progress monitoring.
-The teacher should be given a copy of the plan at the end of the meeting, and the original must be maintained by the IST Leader.
+The teacher should be given a copy of the plan at the end of the meeting, a copy sent to the Instructional Office, and the IST Leader must maintain the original.

-Tier II Plan for Behavior is the Behavior Intervention Plan.
+Tier II Plan for Behavior/Social Emotional Learning is the Behavior/Social Emotional Learning Intervention Plan.